 November 11, 2016

-Pathway’s continued growth has sparked the interest of various publications throughout the Church and the world.
-See how the blessings and effect of Pathway have been shared by other organizations.
+BYU-Pathway’s continued growth has sparked the interest of various publications throughout the Church and the world.
+See how the blessings and effects of BYU-Pathway have been shared by other organizations.

 Church News — Oct.
 29, 2015